pg-irc/pathways-frontend/README.md

 * On the client side, the version is stored in VERSION.txt and several other files, with unit tests making sure that all version strings are the same.
 * Client About screen shows the version of the client.

-## Updating project dependencies
+## Expo SDK updates

 This is a managed Expo application so we should let Expo update its dependencies before we apply non Expo updates.
-You may run into problems with Expo if for example you upgrade one of its dependencies passed what it requires.
+Always reference: https://docs.expo.io/versions/latest/workflow/upgrading-expo-sdk-walkthrough/ prior to performing an update.
 This is the approach we've been using:

 1. Update the Expo CLI: `$ npm install -g expo-cli`